Christ On Parade

 Hardcore Punk Band from United States formed in 1985

-They were an explicitly political band and their song "America the Myth" questioned the United States' foreign policy at the time, while they dedicated "Landlord Song" to the owner of the New Method Warehouse.
 With three of the members deep into skateboarding, their music was included on a compilation cassette issued by Thrasher magazine, "Thrasher Skate Rock Vol. 3".
-Mike Scott left the band in 1986 and was replaced by guitarist Doug Kearney, and in late 1987 bassist Ron Nichols replaced the departing Sherwood.
+Mike Scott left the band in 1986 and was replaced by guitarist Doug Kearney and, in late 1987, bassist Ron Nichols replaced the departing Sherwood.
 The group officially disbanded in 1989 after touring Europe.
-Landis would later form Blister (also with Kearney) before joining Neurosis in the mid 1990s.
+Landis would later form Blister (also with Kearney) before joining Neurosis in the mid-1990s.
 Evans formed psychobilly group the Hellbillys.
 Mike Scott joined Arkansas ex-pats Econochrist.
 Nichols formed Grinch after Christ On Parade broke up.

 References

-They were an explicitly political band and their song "America the Myth" questioned the United States' foreign policy at the time, while they dedicated "Landlord Song" to the owner of the New Method Warehouse.
 With three of the members deep into skateboarding, their music was included on a compilation cassette issued by Thrasher magazine, "Thrasher Skate Rock Vol. 3".
-Mike Scott left the band in 1986 and was replaced by guitarist Doug Kearney, and in late 1987 bassist Ron Nichols replaced the departing Sherwood.
+Mike Scott left the band in 1986 and was replaced by guitarist Doug Kearney and, in late 1987, bassist Ron Nichols replaced the departing Sherwood.
 The group officially disbanded in 1989 after touring Europe.
-Landis would later form Blister (also with Kearney) before joining Neurosis in the mid 1990s.
+Landis would later form Blister (also with Kearney) before joining Neurosis in the mid-1990s.
 Evans formed psychobilly group the Hellbillys.
 Mike Scott joined Arkansas ex-pats Econochrist.
 Nichols formed Grinch after Christ On Parade broke up.

 References